What do you believe is the purpose behind physical illness, ailments, and disease?

 In a similar way to the Star Wars genre, the belief that our emotions influence our health has been gathering in popularity and earning new fans and advocates whilst retaining its original and loyal followers.

 The principle that there is a link between our emotional and physical health is, however, not science fiction.
 It is pure science fact.

-This approach to viewing and treating illness, ailments and disease is emerging from the shadows, is being taken seriously by the entire breadth of the medical and health communities, and is taking its (rightful, in my opinion) place at the table of “must consider” treatment options.
+This approach to viewing and treating illness, ailments, and disease is emerging from the shadows, is being taken seriously by a broad section of the medical and health communities, and is taking its (rightful, in my opinion) place at the table of “must consider” treatment options.

 Whilst reluctant to suggest that this approach represents the missing piece in the health and healing jigsaw, I am very much at ease suggesting it is a missing piece.

-My hope is that by accessing this body of work through whichever channels suit you you can increase your understanding of the validity of this viewpoint and find shelf space in your metaphorical and literal medicine cabinets for its combined philosophy, art, science, practice and principles to sit.
+My hope is that by accessing this body of work through whichever channels suit you you can increase your understanding of the validity of this viewpoint, at the same time making shelf space in your metaphorical and literal medicine cabinets for its combined philosophy, art, science, practice and principles to sit.

 You can have your own personal experience of Moativational Medicine by enquiring about becoming a private client here.